OlivierLD/raspberry-coffee/Monitor.Battery/README.md

  ./email.battery -verbose -send:google -sendto:me@home.net,you@yourplace.biz -loop:6h
 ```
 You will receive an email, in this case every 6 hours, containing the expected battery tension.

 ![Email](./email.png)

 ##### Pros
 - Free
 - Easy
+- All you need is an Internet connection, no server needed

 ##### Cons
 - Requires Internet Network connection